SestakJ/DP-Micropython-ESP32-Mesh/README.md

 - micropython_616/ - copy of github form glenn-g20/ branch of micropython with working ESP-NOW support on ESP32-Buddy boards.
 This version is probably re-based and unavailable.

 ## Manual to ESP32 boards
+Use `make install` or `make install-all` to flash the board/boards with this project.

 To get MicroPython on your board you need ESP-IDF from Espressif.
 Then download MicroPython and execute following.
 This will provide board with 111KB of RAM: \
 ```
 cd micropython_616\